Dubai Forum To Examine How AI Is Reshaping Government Jobs And Decision-Making

 Join the Circle of Prayer This Month

 The State of Qatar, unlike many other Middle Eastern nations, has successfully avoided the unrest and violence of the Arab Spring.
 The peninsula nation bordering the Persian Gulf and Saudi Arabia was part of the Turkish-Ottoman Empire until 1918, and then operated under British protection until 1971.
 The nation’s power has resided solely in the Al Thani family since the mid 1800s – from the days of pearl fishing and being one of the poorest Gulf states to the nation’s current vast oil wealth.
-In 2007, Qatar was considered to have the highest per capita income in the world and the second lowest unemployment rate.
+Today, Qatar boasts the highest per capita income in the world and one of the lowest unemployment rates.

 87.3%